THANKS TO A NEW RULING by the European Commission, from Monday 1 July the cost of using a mobile phone within EU countries will be lower than ever.

-Recent EU legislation capped the costs of data roaming within the Eurozone, but with the data still being charged per megabyte and 1MB roughly equivalent to reading just eight web pages or viewing two photographs, it’s easy to see how costs can soon mount up.
+Data still being charged per megabyte and 1MB roughly equivalent to reading just eight web pages or viewing two photographs, it's still easy for costs to mount up.
+Here are 10 tips to keep your roaming charges in check.

 Before you leave, research your destination online and download maps and travel guides to your phone that can be used offline once you arrive.
 The same applies to your in-flight entertainment: download your music, films or even the latest Skyscanner travel podcast, before you leave the country.